2018 First-Year Seminars

 World War I, which began 100 years ago, is largely responsible for shaping the way we understand ourselves and creating the world we inhabit.
 The Great War accelerated changes in technology, transportation, art, fashion, food, science, religion, gender and social relations, leisure, and other aspects of everyday life in Europe and the United States.
 From Downtown Abbey (PBS) to War Horse (Spielberg), even today, we find it necessary to make sense of this catastrophic event in modern history.
 This course will try to do just that.

-Dale Urie grew up in Florida, part of a family that took vacations to Egypt, Jordan, Israel and many parts of Europe.
+Dale Urie grew up in Florida, part of a family that took vacations to Egypt, Jordan, Israel, and many parts of Europe.
 A family vacation as a teenager launched her interest in understanding the connections between the past and present, between peoples of one region and another and between religions.
 As a modern European historian she has taught classes on the development of civilizations and on both World War I and World War II.
 Most recently she won a Fulbright to continue examining the role that Muslim immigrants in Europe are playing in redefining what it meant to be European and what it means to be Muslim in traditionally non-Muslim countries.
-She is currently in Florence, Italy with a group of KU students directing a semester-long study abroad program for the Humanities and Western Civilization program.
-The semester ends in Paris, France where she hopes to do some research that will be included in this course on World War I.

 *This seminar is part of a Global Perspectives Learning Community and requires dual enrollment with WGSS 101: Introduction to Women, Gender, and Sexuality Studies

 ITAL 177 - Italian Food Culture and National Identity

 Why do Italians consider food as a pride of their national identity?
 How can food shape identity locally, nationally, and globally?
 How are Italian cuisine and identity perceived abroad?